top of page

 Real Stories of Change

 Consider Sarah and James, married for 7 years.
-James works FIFO, and their time apart led to misunderstandings and distance.
+James works as a FIFO Worker, and their time apart led to misunderstandings and distance.
 They hesitated to seek help but eventually contacted Leigh Barber, Master of Your Universe Counselling on the Gold Coast.
 Through counselling, they learned to express their needs clearly and plan quality time together.
 Their relationship grew stronger, and they felt more hopeful about the future.

 Another example is Mia and Tom, married for 15 years, who faced communication breakdowns after having children.
 Couples counselling helped them reconnect and find balance between parenting and their partnership.

 Relationships are complex and require effort from both partners.
 Vulnerability opens the door to healing and growth.
-If you feel stuck or distant, reaching out to a Leigh Barber for Marriage Counselling or Couples Counselling can provide the support you need.
+If you feel stuck or distant, reaching out to Leigh Barber, Counsellor Gold Coast for FIFO Workers & Family Counselling, Marriage Counselling or Couples Counselling can provide the support you need.

 Comments